netsider/facemash-clone/README.md

 <h2>To Do:</h2>
 • Move the rest of the configuration options out of the server version of index.js, so it can be safely uploaded to GitHub repo. <br>
-• Put root directory, and directories inside /other-versions into folders of their own inside repository root.<br>
+• Put root directory, and directories inside /other-versions into folders of their own inside repository root (along with this one, in a separate folder).<br>
 • Make databaseless version, for easier "developer reintroduction" in the future.<br>

 <br><strong>Recent Changes (All Versions):</strong><br>